Mercerenies/gdlisp/doc/readthedocs/reference/source-file.rst

 Reserved Names
 --------------

-When choosing function or variable names, it's important to keep a few basic rules in mind.
-In particular, all names that begin with ``sys/`` (including the forward slash) or ``__gdlisp`` are reserved for current and future use by the GDLisp implementation.
-A programmer writing GDLisp code should *never* define a name that starts with either of those prefixes.
+While GDLisp allows the programmer to define variables and functions with a very broad set of identifier names, some names are specifically reserved for use by the GDLisp compiler.
+GDLisp programs should *never* define any names, in any namespace, that conflict with a GDLisp reserved name.
+The compiler may or may not flag such behavior.

+* The names ``self``, ``super``, and ``GDLisp`` are reserved.

+* All names beginning with ``sys/`` (including the forward slash) or ``__gdlisp`` are reserved.

 Further, names defined in the ``sys/`` namespace are strictly reserved for *internal* use and are an implementation detail of the compiler.
 GDLisp programmers should never directly invoke such functions or reference such values, and the behavior of those names may change at any time, even in a maintenance release.

 Order of Definition
 -------------------